stripe/stripe-react-native/docs/payments-ui.md

 }
 ```

 When the checkout button is tapped, call presentPaymentSheet() to open the sheet.
-After the customer completes the payment, the sheet is dismissed and the Promise is resolved with a `PaymentIntent` or `StripeError`.
+After the customer completes the payment, the sheet is dismissed and the Promise is resolved with a `PaymentIntent` or `StripeError<PaymentSheetError>`.

 ```tsx
 export default function CheckoutScreen() {